eliranwong/toolmate/README.md

 ... in progress ...

-* preparing core features: action screening & calling

-* testing action selection among 35 available functions in one go
+* function calling equivalent in place

+* testing llm Microsoft "[phi](https://ollama.com/library/phi)" with local llm server "[Ollama](https://ollama.com/)"; good speed with average hardware

+# Not for Production Yet

-not in production yet
+The project still needs lots of cleanup; not for production yet

+# For Testing

+Installation of Ollama required.
+Read https://ollama.com/

+To install FreeGenius AI

+> pip install freegenius